GweCambrianWeb/Thema/readme.txt

 === thema ===

-Contributors: automattic
+Contributors: emlynjones
 Tags: translation-ready, custom-background, theme-options, custom-menu, post-formats, threaded-comments

 Requires at least: 4.0
-Tested up to: 4.2.2
+Tested up to: 4.4
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A starter theme called thema, or underscores.
+A theme called Thema - built specially for Multilingual WordPress websites.

 == Description ==

-Hi.
-I'm a starter theme called thema, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+Thema is a theme designed to make it easy for anyone to have a multilingual website.
+Simply install and activate and you can get started to have a fully multilingual website.

+It has been built in Welsh, but can be applied to any combination of languages.

 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.